 Before diving into some breastfeeding dos and don’ts, here are a few things to consider and a few items to facilitate such long distances with a newborn baby.

-- Breast Pump: If you don’t normally pump your breast milk, you might want to consider doing so for a long journey.
+- Breast Pump: If you don’t normally pump your breast milk, you might want to consider doing it especially if you doing a long road trip in Canada.
 This will ensure a steady supply of milk and your feeding times won’t have to be limited to pre-planned feeding breaks.
 Since you won’t be able to hold your baby while the car is in motion, pumping will allow you to store milk for whenever your baby gets hungry.
 Furthermore, you won’t have to wake your already fussy baby from a nap just for a feed because you are expressing.

 - Car Adapter for your breast pump in case you are driving and need to pump milk while keeping your hands on the wheel.
 Manual breast pumps can be laborious on your breasts and your hands as they begin to cramp.
 Do yourself a favor and buy a car adapter and make some of those mommy duties just a little easier.
 The car adapter is also useful if you plan on buying a car refrigerator.

 - Car refrigerator to store the excess milk that you pump.
 This will increase its shelf life and you won’t have to pump again and again.

 - Alternatively, you can place dry ice in a cooler to keep the temperature low enough to increase the shelf life of the milk you pump.